-External reviews are asked to be returned to the Chair/Director by mid-August (the beginning of the fall semester) when URC committee work begins (Review letters are posted in the CHHS electronic format).
+External reviews are required to be returned to the Unit Head by mid-August (the beginning of the fall semester) when URC committee work begins (Review letters are posted in the CHHS electronic format).

-Upon request, these external review letters should be made available to the candidate and permanently tenured faculty members in the department who are at or above the rank for which a candidate is under consideration in accordance with Section 6.3.2 of the Tenure Document.
+Upon request, external review letters should be made available to permanently tenured faculty members in the department who are at or above the rank for which a candidate is under consideration during the review window for such faculty members to provide input to the URC.
+External review letters will be made available to the candidate after the Unit Head has completed their determination and rationale.

 SECTION 8.
-CHHS GUIDELINES FOR TENURED FACULTY PERFORMANCE REVIEW
+CHHS GUIDELINES FOR POST-TENURE REVIEW